AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-semantic-layers-text-to-sql.md

 **Lakehouse architecture:** If you're building on Apache Iceberg in a cloud object store and want cross-engine query access with built-in acceleration, Dremio's integrated semantic layer is purpose-built for this.
 The Reflections system provides a materialization strategy that serves both BI and AI query workloads without requiring a separate caching layer.

-**Governance requirements:** Dremio's native integration with its query engine means access control policies apply at the semantic layer and propagate to all query paths—SQL, BI, and AI-generated.
+**Governance requirements:** Dremio's native integration with its query engine means access control policies apply at the semantic layer and propagate to all query paths, SQL, BI, and AI-generated.
 This reduces the surface area where access policies can be bypassed.

 **Team skills:** dbt Semantic Layer requires analytics engineering investment in YAML metric definitions and model maintenance.
 Snowflake Cortex Analyst requires SQL DDL for semantic views.
 Dremio's virtual dataset approach requires SQL-based view building but benefits from a guided UI and AI-assisted metadata generation.